Your appeal rights when your health insurance company says no to a treatment or a bill

 - It helps to have a supporting letter from your medical provider.
 Give them a copy of the reason for denial.

-If your health plan upholds a claim denial after you completed its appeals process, you can request an external review of your appeal using an independent review organization (IRO).
-This option should be outlined in the determination letters you receive from your insurer, or you can contact your health plan's customer service line to get more information about asking for an external review.
+If you lose your appeal and your health plan upholds the denial, you can request an external review.
+This option should be outlined in the determination letters you receive from your insurer.
+You can also contact your health plan's customer service line to get more information about asking for an external review.

+External reviews are performed by an independent review organization (IRO).
 An IRO isn’t affiliated with your insurance company and doesn’t have a financial interest in the outcome of your case.
 The IRO can either uphold or overturn the insurance company's position.
 Once an IRO reviews an appeal, its decision is binding.
 All IROs in Washington state must register with and be certified by the Office of the Insurance Commissioner.

 You may want to also file a complaint